pubnub/pubnub-mcp-server/resources/sdk_docs/php_objects.md

 # App Context API for PHP SDK

-App Context (Objects v2) provides storage for user and channel metadata and their memberships.
-Events are triggered when data is set, updated, or removed.
+App Context (formerly Objects v2) provides serverless storage for user and channel metadata, and their membership relationships.
+PubNub emits events when object data is set, updated, or removed.
+Setting the same data doesn't trigger events.

 ## User

-Manage UUID metadata: list, fetch, set, and remove.
+Manage UUID metadata.

 ### Get metadata for all users

-Get a paginated list of UUID metadata with optional filters, sorting, and includes.
+Get a paginated list of UUID metadata with filtering and sorting.

 #### Method(s)